WebRTC-Thesis-Unina/RTC_Attacks/7_8_vdo.ninja_xss_nosqli/README.md

 # Scenario 7 and 8: Access Bypass and Information Disclosure
 ### Description
 In this scenario, by inserting specific input values, it is possible to bypass login controls and access the VDO.Ninja platform.
 Then, using a particular query string, sensitive information (e.g., cookies) can be extracted.
-The access bypass is possible because, in the vulnerable version of Mongoose library, BSON attribute inputs are ignored.
-The information disclosure occurs because some inputs are not properly sanitized.

 ### How to reproduce the issue - Scenario Access Bypass
 As a first step, the containers are started with: